Zigcoin (ZIG) Achieves Market Capitalization of $13.37 Million

 According to CryptoCompare, “Zignaly is a social crypto investment platform.
 It allows users to invest in crypto by using signals, copying experts or fully delegated mode with profit sharing (PAMM). “

-It is usually not presently possible to purchase alternative cryptocurrencies such as Zigcoin directly using US dollars.
-Investors seeking to trade Zigcoin should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Zigcoin using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Zigcoin directly using U.S. dollars.
+Investors seeking to trade Zigcoin should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Zigcoin using one of the exchanges listed above.

 Receive News & Updates for Zigcoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Zigcoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.